 At the time of the 2010 Census, Wyalusing had 272 Housing Units<3> and with its population of 346 people, this averages 1.27 people per Housing Unit.

 The 2010 Census shows Wyalusing had a land area of 39.59 square miles [102.5 km²].
 This translates to 6.39 Housing Units per square mile [2.47 housing units/km²].

 From the Census of 2000: Wyalusing had 183 Housing Units, a population of 370 people and a land area of 39.9 square miles [103.3 km²].
 This gives a density of 2.02 people per Housing Unit and 4.3 Housing Units per square mile [1.66 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Wyalusing and you need to be careful when comparing numbers between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Wyalusing and you need to be careful when comparing results between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Grant County ...

 The community of Wyalusing is located in Grant County.

 The county had a population of 51,208 people at the 2010 Census.
 With it's population of 346 people, Wyalusing represented 0.68% of the county's total.